infamedavid/PureRainSmooth/README.md

 # Pure Rain Smooth – Rain Filter on Meshes

 > **Abstract**
 > *Pure Rain Smooth* is a stochastic mesh–smoothing add‑on for Blender.
 It applies noise droplets **always pushing inward**—never zero, never outward—exactly as prescribed by the original [Rain Filter](https://github.com/infamedavid/NoiseFilter).
-Curvature‐conditioned magnitude and antifase direction yield an emergent low‑pass effect without explicit convolutions.
-Real‑time burst mode and tangential options are extra sprinkles, not core doctrine.
+Curvature‐conditioned magnitude and antifase direction yield an emergent "low‑pass" - like effect without explicit convolutions.

 ---